 The day-to-day tasks of a principal can be, but are not always, straightforward.
 Principals ensure schools are run properly by analyzing curricula and interpreting standardized test scores and then making the proper steps to improve a school’s performance.
 Also, they will analyze a school’s budget and make executive decisions on how to allocate funds.
 Finally, principals are responsible for creating a positive environment by enforcing discipline to maintain safety as well as improve morale.

 How to Become a Principal

 Principals usually need at least a master’s degree in education, often in education leadership or education administration.
 Most schools require principal candidates to have prior teaching experience.
 Though certification requirements vary by state, most public school principals are required to be licensed school administrators in their state.
+In many states, the qualifying degree program must be approved by the state board of education for the preparation of school administrators in order to qualify graduates for a license.
 The common steps to becoming a school principal are:

 - Complete a bachelor’s degree in education or a related subject that includes a teacher preparation program.

 - Pass your state’s tests for teacher licensing.

 - Obtain a classroom teaching position and gain three to five years of experience as a teacher.

 - Earn a master’s degree in education administration or a related subject.